r0levrai/Jam-GMTK-2024/README.md

 ## Tech

-- Backend in Nest and TypeScript backed by MariaDB, self-hosted on a raspberry pi 5.
+- Backend in NestJs and TypeScript backed by MariaDB, self-hosted on a raspberry pi 5.
 - Frontend in Unity and C#, exported as WebGL builds, using the new UI & input system, LineRenderers for the drawing, its points bounding box for size recognition, and a 44Mb neural sketch recogniser (Resnet18) finetuned on part of [those](https://quickdraw.withgoogle.com/data/) [datasets](https://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) during the jam for the artistic score value and the 🍌 roast generation 🍌.
 - Art drawn in Photoshop and Clip Studio, music and sound composed in FL Studio.
 - Repo initially self-hosted on gitea in case we needed more than 10Go of storage or files larger than 2Go.